 - Assess current workforce needs

-If the thought of bringing together your HR leaders and practitioners with your business managers and ops team is enough to make you throw in the towel before you even get started, then perhaps you should consider a more holistic approach to workforce planning.
+ff the thought of bringing together your HR leaders and practitioners with your business managers and operations team is enough to make you throw in the towel before you even get started, then perhaps you should consider a more holistic approach to workforce planning.

 Here are some tried-and-true questions that you can use to get the conversation started.